Five big questions from the Russell Westbrook for John Wall trade

 This trade was a clear sign to other front offices (and fans) — Washington is not trading Beal.
 At least not this season.
 The Wizards were never planning to, and they kept saying that publicly, but now it’s even more clear the goal is to make the playoffs, then try to convince Beal to stay long term.

-Beal has three years on his contract, but the last one of those is a player option at $37.2 million that Beal likely will choose not to pick up so he can get the security of a longer deal.
+Beal has three years on his contract, but the last one of those is a player option at $37.2 million.
+Beal likely will choose not to pick that final year up so he can get the security of a longer deal.
 If Beal tells the Washington front office he wants out, the Wizards need to make a move next offseason.

 Whether he wants out or not will possibly hinge on how this season goes.